What Is a CRM Software? Guide for SMEs in Singapore

 5) Clear, Useful Reporting

-A good CRM should provide straightforward, built-in reports for leads, deals, and activities.
+Reporting should be simple, clear, and actionable.
 It should also make it easy to filter and segment your data so you can see what is working and what needs attention.

 If reporting feels confusing or makes it difficult to find these simple insights, it becomes much harder to use your CRM as a tool for real improvement rather than just record-keeping.